justinian/jsix/README.md

 * python (to run waf)
 * clang
 * nasm
+* mtools

 After cloning, run `waf configure`.
 Then you can run `waf build` to build the project, and `waf test` to run the tests.
 A floppy disk image will be built in `build/popcorn.img`.
 If you have `qemu-system-x86_64` installed, then you can run `waf qemu` to run it in `-nographic` mode.

+I personally run this either from a real debian amd64 testing/buster machine or a windows WSL debian testing/buster installation.
+The following should be enough to set up such a system to build the kernel:

+    sudo apt install qemu-system-x86 nasm clang-6.0 mtools sudo update-alternatives /usr/bin/clang clang /usr/bin/clang-6.0 1000
+	sudo update-alternatives /usr/bin/clang++ clang++ /usr/bin/clang++-6.0 1000